 The doula provides continuous emotional and physical support throughout labor and the

-She is available directly, 24 hours a day, 7 days a week throughout pregnancy, meets with clients
+respite.
+She is available directly, 24 hours a day, 7 days a week throughout pregnancy, meets

-prenatally at home, and attends clients at home during early labor, creating a comfortable, relaxed
+with clients prenatally at home, and attends clients at home during early labor, creating a

 The doula will also help clients decide when to leave for their birth place, with the input of the midwife or doctor.
 In addition, the doula helps to clarify the roles and expectations of the partner and other friends and family members, to insure participation which meets the client’s preferences.
 In the event of complications, she provides continuous support to the mother during the postpartum period, allowing the partner to focus on the newborn.
 She may also meet with clients at home during the postpartum period, and is available directly, by phone, for questions following the birth.